Fairyyyy12138/DAT505-Code/Session1/README.md

-In this secssion we introduce Threejs.
+In this secssion we introduced Three.js